-When a person uses too much alcohol or other drugs on a regular basis, they can feel dependent on them to make it through the day.
+When a person uses too much alcohol on a regular basis, they can feel dependent on them to make it through the day.
 This substance misuse and addiction is a disease, and it can damage a person’s physical, social and mental health.

 Substance misuse can result in changes and long-term damage to the brain and other organs.
 It is a major cause of mental illness.

-Treatment for substance misuse and addiction depends on the type of substances involved, and how serious a person’s addiction is.
-Treatment may involve a mix of psychiatric interventions, psychological care, support groups and self-help strategies.
+Treatment for alcohol use may involve a mix of psychiatric interventions, psychological care, support groups and self-help strategies.

 Ramsay Clinic Beleura provides a specialised treatment program for adults aged 18 years or over who are experiencing problems relating to alcohol addiction.

 We provide a caring and non-judgemental environment in which patients can work on issues such as relapse prevention, building self-esteem, dealing with cravings, and learning to communicate more effectively.

 Our programs are aimed at identifying the need to drink, and counteracting that with positive reinforcement to eliminate any alcohol related health problems.

 This inpatient program is strictly 28 days.
 If patients require admission for relapse prevention, they are usually admitted for 10-14 days.